JimDesu/basis-lang/README.md

 When a command has two or more writeable parameters, an explicit `-> name` clause is required to designate which one becomes the expression-style result; the named parameter must already be declared in the list with the appropriate writeable marker.
 The `->` does not introduce a new parameter.

-A productive parameter that the body fails to write on some path is a static error.
-A productive parameter the body writes more than once on the same path is a static error.
-The discipline composes with the failure-state lattice: writes on a path that ends in a propagating failure are exempt from the obligation, since the productive write-once obligation is *write-once-on-success*.
+A CREATE parameter that the body fails to write on some path is a static error.
+A CREATE parameter the body writes more than once on the same path is a static error.
+The discipline composes with the failure-state lattice: writes on a path that ends in a propagating failure are exempt from the obligation, since the CREATE write-once obligation is *write-once-on-success*.

 ### 6.2 The implicit-READ default